 Can I use insurance to pay for therapy?

-If you would like to use your insurance to pay for part of your therapy sessions, please contact your provider before our first session.
-The phone number should be on the back of your card under “behavioral health” or “mental health”.
+If you would like to use your insurance to pay for part of your therapy sessions, please contact your insurance provider before your first session.
+The phone number should be on the back of your card under “behavioral health” or “mental health.”
 If neither of these categories is listed, call the number for member customer service and ask to speak to someone about your Outpatient Mental Health Benefits.
 Ask the following questions:

 1. Do I have out-of-network mental health coverage?